 All requests for registration and/or add/drop after the published deadline are submitted to the committee for review and approval if appropriate.
 Faculty requests for changes of grade must also be submitted to the committee.
 Petitions are reviewed weekly during the fall and spring semesters.

-The Academic Standing Committee meets weekly on Mondays during the Spring 2020 semester.
+The Academic Standing Committee meets weekly on Fridays during the Fall 2020 semester.

-Committee members for Spring 2020: Associate Provost Judith Redling, Chairperson Scott Morgan, Associate Dean of Students William Petrick, Professor Emanuele Occhipinti, Professor Christopher Fazen, Professor Jason Karolak
+Committee members for Fall 2020: Associate Provost Judith Redling, Chairperson Jason Karolak, Associate Dean of Students William Petrick, Professor Muriel Placet-Kouassi, Professor Christopher Fazen, Professor Yahya Madra.

 For Grade Forgiveness policy and instructions: Student Grade Forgiveness